dolmades/dolmades-cli/README.md

   * **Creation:** cook your application using recipes and create a desktop symlink and menu entry
   * **Target launcher:** displays a selection of all installed applications and you choose which one to run
   * **Shares:** bind selected paths from the host system to internal windows drives
-  * **Import/Export:** share your cooked dolmades as standalone executables or import them elsewhere
+  * **Import&Export:** share your cooked dolmades as standalone executables or import them elsewhere

 * **Development:**
   * **Create recipes:** use the existing recipes as template for your own win-only apps